Dr Ann Elizabeth Bartos

 2009.
 Outstanding Teaching Assistant Award, University of Washington, Department of Geography

 2008.
 AAG Cultural Geography Specialty Group Graduate Student Grant for Research

 2007.
 Excellence in Graduate Teaching Award, Islander Philanthropic

 2005.
 Top Scholar Award, University of Washington, Graduate School

 2000.
 A.W.
 Smith Scholarship, University of Colorado, Department of Geography

 2000.
 University of Colorado Undergraduate Women’s Scholarship, University of Colorado

 Areas of expertise

-Food geographies, youth geographies, political ecology, feminist geography, environmental sustainability
+Feminist geography, critical geographies of care, food geographies, youth geographies, political ecology, environmental sustainability

 Association of American Geographers (AAG)